 Where were our Connecticut legislators this summer, when New York, Seattle, and Portland were burning?
-Thirty-foot flames, broken windows, and burnt police cars were not exactly peaceful The decline of liberty In his 1801 Inaugural Address to the nation, President Thomas Jefferson remarked that, "A wise and frugal Government, which shall restrain men from injuring one another, shall leave them free to regulate their own pursuits of industry and improvement, and shall not take from the mouth of labor the bread it has earned.
+Thirty-foot flames, broken windows, and burnt police cars were not exactly peaceful demonstrations.
+The decline of liberty To the Editor:

+In his 1801 Inaugural Address to the nation, President Thomas Jefferson remarked that, "A wise and frugal Government, which shall restrain men from injuring one another, shall leave them free to regulate their own pursuits of industry and improvement, and shall not take from the mouth of labor the bread it has earned.
 This is the sum of good government."
 Now, 220 years later, what is the status of our government today?
 Instead of heeding Jefferson's prescient warning, the American government has become everything our third President despised.
 Frugality is nowhere to be found in the federal government as lawmakers continue to spend far more than is necessary.
 To put this into perspective, prior to the Great Depression, annual federal expenditures accounted for roughly three percent of Gross Domestic Product (GDP).
 Since 1930, this number has routinely been over fifteen percent, and in the last decade, over twenty percent.
 Unfortunately, the massive increase in federal spending has not been offset by a corresponding increase in revenue.
 As a result, the United States has amassed a \$28 trillion debt that threatens the very existence of this great nation.
-This accumulation of debt is a shameful repudiation of our founders, who viewed excessive debt as If they wanted to unite the country, they'd condemn all violence.
-Sincerely, undemocratic and dangerous.
+This accumulation of debt is a shameful repudiation of our founders, who viewed excessive debt as Our firefighters deserve your support To the Editor: